 Exclusion criteria should be determined before screening begins.
-Common exclusion criteria include publication prior to a specific date, articles not written in English, the wrong type of article (meta-analysis/systematic review, editorial, correspondence, letter to the editor), the wrong type of study (in vitro, in vivo, randomized controlled trial, prospective, retrospective, case study), and too few patients (e.g., fewer than 10).
+Common exclusion criteria include publication prior to a specific date, articles not written in English, the wrong type of article (meta-analysis/systematic review, editorial, correspondence, letter to the editor), the wrong type of study (in vitro, in vivo, retrospective, cohort study, case series, case study), and too few patients (for example, fewer than 10).

 Additional exclusion criteria often relate to PICO.
-Examples include the following: incorrect target population for the study, the intervention of interest was not performed at the time of interest (e.g. drug administered prior to surgery instead of after), single-arm (no comparator), and no reporting of the outcomes of interest.
+Examples include the following: incorrect target population for the study, an intervention of interest that was not performed at the time of interest, single-arm (no comparator) studies, and no reporting of outcomes of interest.